home water saving tips

-- Check your water bill each quarter (here’s how to read a Hunter Water bill).
+- Check your water bill each quarter.
 How does your family’s usage this quarter compare to the last, to the local average and to the same time last year?
 Set challenges for your family to try and come under your previous bill’s usage.
 You can also monitor your water meter to create a fun, water saving challenge for the family.

 - Regularly check all your taps and pipes in your home and outdoors for leaks.
 Depending on the type, a running tap can use up to 12 litres of water per minute and a dripping tap can waste up to 20,000 litres per year.

 - When looking for new appliances, such as a washing machine, always review the Water Efficiency Labelling and Standards (WELS) label and choose options that have a better water usage rating.